jrdnh/jrdnh.github.io/content/posts/basic-financial-modeling-with-python.md

 ```
 > `RelativeDelta` is a Pydantic-compatible version of `dateutil.relativedelta.relativedelta`.
 Read about it in this [previous post](https://jrdnh.github.io/posts/pydantic-with-third-party-types/), or copy the code from [this Gist](https://gist.github.com/jrdnh/ba4936f8e403f968c1f9b7f85f828333).

-Now that we have a function that yields the compounding periods, we can create a function that calculates the growth for each period and returns the cumulative sum between the two dates.
+Now that we have a function that yields the compounding periods, we can add a function that calculates the appropriate flows.
 For example using the `revenue` line item:

 ```python
 class Statement(BaseModel):